geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 # The stack

 Our project was a SaaS management application.
-We wanted our users to have a great experience to distinguish ourselves from the competition and improve their productivity.
+We wanted our users to have a great experience to distinguish ourselves from the competition, and improve their productivity.

 We used Kotlin and Spring Boot on the backend, React and Typescript on the frontend.

 I'm really comfortable with those technologies and that's why I chose them.

-Even if you're only using parts of our stack, I hope that at least some parts of the things I learned will be useful too you.
+Even if you're only using parts of our stack, I think that some of the things I learned will be useful too you.

 # It felt right (would do again in my next project)